A generation of athletes is leveraging its star power and building its own platforms to call for change.

 In many ways, the rise of athlete activism reflects a broader trend towards a wider social acceptance of protest.
 “Society and culture are evolving,” says Conner, “to not just accept but actually support and embrace activism.”

-For more on the future of sports, keep an eye out for our upcoming report.
+For more on the future of sports, download our trend report Back in the Game.